UAL-RE/redata-docs/source/project-management.rst

 Note: X is the MAJOR version, Y is the MINOR version, Z is the PATCH version

-A ``vim`` prompt will appear so you can provide a message for the tag.
-Often a short message referring to the GitHub issue number will suffice.
 You will then push one tag via:

 ::